A healthy snack bar that's gluten-free and vegan. Guilt-free rhubarb crumb bars.

 - I've loosely based the Rhubarb Crumb Bars on this recipe for blueberry snack cake.
 The bars are vegan and gluten-free.
 I've added a touch more sugar to the rhubarb version, but considering the goodness going on here, I don't feel badly about it at all.

-- This snack cake gets much of it's sweetness from bananas instead of heavy amounts of white sugar.
+- This snack cake gets much of its sweetness from bananas instead of heavy amounts of white sugar.
 They are just sweet enough.

 - If you are concerned about gluten make sure you use certified gluten-free oats.